SeanMinnick/Deception-Auditing/README.md

 -ParentDistinguishedName --> Optional parameter for where to create the OU, defaults to domain root

 ## New-DecoyGPO
-Creates a decoy Group Policy Object (GPO) that can be linked to an OU and enhanced with fake scripts and visibility bait.
+Creates a decoy Group Policy Object (GPO) that can be linked to an OU and enhanced with visibility bait.

 ### Examples:
 New-DecoyGPO -Name "PrivilegedAccessBackup"

 New-DecoyGPO -Name "Legacy-Security-Policy" -Comment "Legacy config - under review" -TargetOU "OU=Decoys,DC=domain,DC=com"

-New-DecoyGPO -Name "FakeLogonPolicy" -TargetOU "OU=FakeOU,DC=domain,DC=com" -AddFakeScripts -MakeReadable
+New-DecoyGPO -Name "FakeLogonPolicy" -TargetOU "OU=FakeOU,DC=domain,DC=com" -MakeReadable

 ### Parameters:
 -Name --> Name of the decoy GPO to create